HTTPArchive/almanac.httparchive.org/src/content/en/2024/seo.md

 Each implementation has its own nuance.
 HTTP headers can be used on non-HTML documents like PDFs, whereas `rel="canonical"` cannot.
 Additionally, canonicals via sitemap may be easier to maintain but are a [weaker signal](https://developers.google.com/search/docs/crawling-indexing/consolidate-duplicate-urls#:~:text=Less%20powerful%20signal%20to%20Google%20than%20the%20rel%3D%22canonical%22%20mapping%20technique.) than on-page declarations.

-Analyzing canonicals implemented via a sitemap requires determining the associated duplicate for any declared canonicals.
-As excited researchers, we adjusted our analysis accordingly to report on the three places where search crawlers would encounter canonicals.
-A canonical could first be found in the HTTP header, next in the raw HTML, and finally in the rendered DOM.
+Analyzing `canonical` sitemap implementation requires determining the associated duplicate for any declared `canonical` values.
+As excited researchers, we adjusted our analysis accordingly to report on the three places where search crawlers would encounter `canonical` tags.
+A `canonical` could first be found in the HTTP header, next in the raw HTML, and finally in the rendered DOM.

 Only 1% of mobile pages currently use the HTTP header, down from 1% in 2022.
 This is likely due to its implementation requiring server configuration.
 Instead, 65% of mobile pages use a `rel="canonical"` nested in the `<head>`.

-Most sites using `<head>` canonicals implement them in the raw and rendered HTML.
-Fewer than 1% of mobile and desktop pages had a canonical element present in the raw HTML (but not in the rendered HTML).
+Most sites using `<head>` `canonical` tags implement them in the raw and rendered HTML.
+Fewer than 1% of mobile and desktop pages had a `canonical` element present in the raw HTML (but not in the rendered HTML).

 {{ figure_markup(
   image="canonical-implementation.png",